CalvinChan1/TicTacToe/README.md

 ##### Arguments:

-* (Required) Self-describing event json, where you specify the data pertaining to this event.
+* (Required) Self-describing event JSON, where you specify the data pertaining to this event.
 You'll need to add a new schema onto Iglu every time you create a new self-describing event type.
-* (Optional) Custom contexts, where you can attach one or more self-describing jsons to a list.
+* (Optional) Custom contexts, where you can attach one or more self-describing JSONs to a list.
 As the name suggests, you'll be adding context to the data.
 This is validated by Iglu as well, you'll need a new Iglu schema any time you create a new type of context.

 Tracking is fairly simple, and very similar to how Mixpanel tracking works.